M.A. in Counselling & Psychotherapy (Family Therapy)

 How are learners assessed on this course?

 This course has been designed to enable learners to demonstrate their academic and reflective learning in appropriate ways.The assessment strategy comprises a range of assessment tools and approaches to allow for valid assessment of differing learning outcomes as well as for valid assessment of differing learning styles and situations.
-The range of assessment tools or approaches are also chosen to complement the proposed teaching strategies that jointly best allow inference of learner attainment of the learning outcomes as evidenced in demonstration of relevant knowledge, skill or competence.
+The range of assessment tools or approaches is also chosen to complement the proposed teaching strategies that jointly best allow inference of learner attainment of the learning outcomes as evidenced in demonstration of relevant knowledge, skill, or competence.
 Assessment tasks normally include:

 - Written Assignments (e.g. Essay, Written Report, Research Proposal)

 - Individual and group presentations